mui/mui-x/docs/data/data-grid/filtering/filtering.md

 ### Custom column types

-When defining a [custom column type](/x/react-data-grid/column-definition/#custom-column-types), by default the grid will reuse the operators from the type that was extended.
+When defining a [custom column type](/x/react-data-grid/column-definition/#custom-column-types), by default the data grid will reuse the operators from the type that was extended.
 The filter operators can then be edited just like on a regular column.

 ```ts